cwshu/NCTU_OS_2015_HW3/spec.rst

 The memory pages of the child process are initially mapped to the same physical frames of the parent process.
 Only when a child process memory page is about to be overwritten, will a new physical copy of that be created, so the modification on that page by one process will not be seen by the other process.

-In the Part A, you are asked to verify the copy-on-write behavior of fork system call.
-Specifically, you need to complete one task.

-**Implement a custom system call to translate a virtual address to physical address.**

-You first need to implement a system call that translates a virtual address to the corresponding physical address.
+In Part A, you need to implment the address translation system call that translates a virtual address to the corresponding physical address.
+Then, you need to observe the copy-on-write behavior of fork system call and check if your address translation system call is working properly.

-The inputs are ``pid`` (process id) and a ``virtual address``.
+For the address translation system call, it will take two inputs, which are ``pid`` (process id) and a ``virtual address``.
 A template (named ``PartA_kernel_patch/lookup_paddr.c``) will help you complete the task.
 You just need to add the necessary code in it, integrate the template file into the kernel source, and rebuild the kernel.
 You can then test the effect of the system call following the same steps in Section 2.

-``PartA_user_test_program/basic_fork_ex.c`` is testing code for this system call.
-You need to verify the correctness of system call by it.
-This example confirm that "fork" uses copy-on-write in the creation of child process address space, using heap segment as example.
+``PartA_user_test_program/basic_fork_ex.c`` is the user-level test program that you will use for testing your system call.
+To verify the correctness of the address translation system call, This example confirm that "fork" uses copy-on-write in the creation of child process address space, using heap segment as example.

 The expected evaluation is like Figure 25.